 Founded in 2015, ResultsLab exists to help established nonprofit organizations, government, and philanthropy to build their capacity for using data to accelerate positive change.
 They partner with teams in the social sector to maximize their outcomes and demonstrate the impact they co-create with communities.
 ResultsLab uniquely equips their clients with the data mindset, skill set, and tool set necessary to be more successful and expand smartly.

 The Trauma Certificate is offered to professionals in the mental health field working with individuals, groups, and communities who are experiencing adversity and trauma.
 Participants will have the opportunity to receive didactic information along with consultation regarding clinical cases.
-The didactic maternal will involve learning a framework for understanding trauma embedded in culturally informed practices, understanding the intersection of trauma and mental health and neurobiology.
+The didactic material will involve learning a framework for understanding trauma embedded in culturally informed practices understanding the intersection of trauma with mental health and neurobiology.
 Participants will be provided with a treatment framework that emphasizes a phase-oriented approach.
-Tangible interventions on how to facilitate client growth at each stage will be provided that focus on regulation and grounding strategies, processing trauma using psychodynamic, narrative and somatic approaches.
+Tangible interventions that facilitate client growth at each stage will be provided focusing on regulation and grounding strategies process trauma using psychodynamic, narrative and somatic approaches.

-Consultation will be offered where participants will have the opportunity to present on case material through de-identified means through case presentations, the use of audio recordings or video recordings with client permission.
+Consultation will be offered to participants, who will have the opportunity to present on case material means through deidentified case presentations and the use of audio recordings or video recordings with client permission.
 An emphasis on how to sustain oneself in the work and mitigate vicarious trauma will be integrated throughout the training.

 The training involves two meetings per month, 90 minutes of instruction, and 90 minutes of consultation.

 - $525 GSSW Affiliate (alumni, adjunct and field instructors)